Updated on: 2/5/2019

-Update (10/5/18): WSDOT have discovered there might have been an issue with the pavement where the accident occurred.
+Update (10/5/18): WSDOT has discovered there might have been an issue with the pavement where the accident occurred.
 Their tests showed the concrete surface in one lane "shows a subsequent reduction in skid resistance."

 According to KOMO4 News, road crews will grind the surface to increase friction and add traction between mile posts 88 and 90, starting next week.